SmashedFrenzy16/SmashedFrenzy16/README.md

 ### Latest News from SmashedFrenzy16 and NetFruit Technologies

+Special News: Thank you all for helping me get to 100 repositories on GitHub!
+Much appreciated!

 What's New: InvenMania is in developement and Blender addons developement has started!

 Note: I will also start developement of HTML, CSS and JavaScript.